-- Students have the option of registering for the .33, 1.5, or 3-credit internship course. - International students registering for an internship in the U.S. must register for a .33, 1.5, or 3-credit internship course to maintain immigration status. - Students engaging in an internship outside of their country of primary citizenship or permanent residence may register for the 3-credit internship course to satisfy the Thunderbird Global Experience (TGE) requirement.
+- Students have the option of registering for the .33, 1.5, or 3-credit internship course. - A maximum of three credit hours of internship may be applied to each degree program.
+Credit hours above three will not be counted toward the total degree requirements. - International students registering for an internship in the U.S. must register for a .33, 1.5, or 3-credit internship course to maintain immigration status. - Students engaging in an internship outside of their country of primary citizenship or permanent residence may register for the 3-credit internship course to satisfy the Thunderbird Global Experience (TGE) requirement.
 Students with dual citizenship will not receive TGE credit for coursework completed in either country of citizenship. - Internship credits cannot be used to meet core or concentration requirements. - A registered intern must comply with all regulations pertaining to health insurance, including payment or waiver of coverage (contact Human Resources for more information).
 Both health insurance coverage and any tuition payments must be made with the Accounting Office prior to leaving campus for an internship. - Internship registration fees are subject to change without notice.